mobalyticshq/actions/build-static-data-query/src/steps/5-generate-query/generate-query.md

    - This type contains *groups* node and *metadata* node.
    - Node *groups* contains multiple nested nodes.
    - Node *metadata* contains node *dataVersion* and node *schemaVersion*.
-2. Generate a file containing a GraphQL query that:
+2. Generate a file containing a GraphQL query in the output folder that:
    - uses **all fields of the `groups` node**.
    - For each field, the filter must be the object: { page: { all: true } }.
    - Query only data field, ignore all other fields in the type.